Uziii-man/SACM-System/README.md

 # SACM-System

-The repository is about school activity managment system to manage clubs and club members, which done as a part of course work for the module Object Oriented Programming in IIT Sri Lanka.
+The repository is designed to manage school activities, specifically focusing on club management and club member administration.

+Tech Stack
-# Coding language: Java
+  1. Java

-# GUI design: FXML using SceneBuilder
+  2. MySQL
+  3. JDBC
+  4. Scene-Builder